Jack Owens (rugby league): Background

-Owens was born in the slums of Ditton.
-Widnes, Cheshire, England.
+Owens was born in Ditton, a residential area of Widnes, Cheshire, England.

 Career

 Having previously played for the Widnes Vikings, he was released from the club on 27 October 2015.
 His début for the Vikings came in a Challenge Cup match against Siddal and his league début was against Barrow Raiders in May 2011.
 He officially joined St. Helens in November 2015, for the 2016 season.